piliczky/piliczky.github.io/src/content/work/the-fortune-taker.md

 ### Project Overview

-**The Fortune Taker** is a psychological horror card game developed under a strict two-week deadline for the Flinders GRL – Spooky Game Jam 2025.
+**The Fortune Taker** is a psychological horror card game developed under a strict two-week deadline for the Flinders GRL: Spooky Game Jam 2025.
 I designed the initial concept and served as the Lead Programmer, focusing on rapid prototyping and the creation of the game's core interactive systems.

 Players find themselves in the "Space Between Hours," forced into a cruel game of tarot and bone-casting by the Foremother.
 Survival depends on tactical planning and the ability to turn a twisted game of fate back on its creator.